akanadocs/docs-test/sp/platform-monitoring.md

 ### <a name="db-mon"></a>Database Monitoring

 There are several key operational / application metrics and conditions to monitor for on the platform database server.
-The following example script demonstrates how the most common monitors can be aggregated together and applied to a mySQL database server:
+The example script below demonstrates how the most common monitors can be aggregated together and applied to a mySQL database server.
+Each one will be explained in more detail in the next section:

 ```
 #!/bin/bash